prakhar1989/docker-curriculum/README.md

 > While it provides options to orchestrate multiple containers to create a single "app", it doesn't address the managemement of such group of containers as a single entity.
 And that's where tools such as Fig come in: talking about a group of containers as a single entity.
 Think "run an app" (i.e. "run an orchestrated cluster of containers") instead of "run a container".

-It turns out, a lot of people using docker agree with this sentiment.
+It turns out that a lot of people using docker agree with this sentiment.
 Slowly and steadily as Fig became popular, Docker Inc. took notice, acquired the company and re-branded Fig as Docker Compose.

 So what is *Compose* used for?
 Compose is a tool that is used for defining and running multi-container Docker apps in an easy way.
-It provides a configuration file called `docker-compose.yml` that can be used to bring up an application and the suite of service it depends on with just one command.
+It provides a configuration file called `docker-compose.yml` that can be used to bring up an application and the suite of services it depends on with just one command.

 Let's see if we can create a `docker-compose.yml` file for our SF-Foodtrucks app and evaluate whether Docker Compose lives up to its promise.

-The first step, however, is to install docker compose.
-If you're running Windows or a Mac and docker compose is already installed as it comes in the docker toolbox.
+The first step, however, is to install Docker Compose.
+If you're running Windows or Mac, Docker Compose is already installed as it comes in the Docker Toolbox.
 Linux users can easily get their hands on Docker Compose by following the [instructions](https://docs.docker.com/compose/install/) on the docs.
-Since compose is written in Python, you can also simply do `pip install docker-compose`.
+Since Compose is written in Python, you can also simply do `pip install docker-compose`.
 Test your installation with -
 ```
 $ docker-compose version
 docker-compose version 1.5.2, build 7240ff3